 Today, 1000 voices around the world are speaking and writing about compassion.
 This movement isn’t intended to change the world, but maybe…just maybe..it might.
 You can follow the movement by checking out the hashtag #1000Speak or by reading posts on the 1000 Voices for Compassion Link Up.

 Compassion.
 What a beautiful and complicated word.
-Want to complicate it even more?
+It’s time to complicate it even more.
 Direct it at yourself.

-When I was in high school, I thought I was fat.
-I went on Weight Watchers for the first of MANY times.
-I lost between five and ten pounds.
-I would kill to weigh that much now.
+When I was in high school, I went on Weight Watchers for the first of MANY times.

-Over the years, my weight fluctuated as much as Oprah’s.
-Since I was 14 years old, my range has extended nearly 100 pounds.
-And sometimes, it was because of healthy things I did…and sometimes, it was not.
+Over the years, my weight fluctuated as much as Oprah’s — since I was 14.
+Sometimes, it was because of healthy things I did…and sometimes, it was not.

-I guess it started in college when I was binge drinking.
-In college, I drank a lot.
+I guess it really started in college when I was binge drinking.
+I drank a lot.
 And I almost always threw up after drinking.
 When I felt sick, I’d preemptively puke.
-It seemed okay because everyone puked when they drank.
-And a lot of times, it wasn’t even preemptive…it just happened.
+It seemed okay because everyone did it when they drank.
+And a lot of times, I did nothing to help it…it just happened.
 I would drink to excess nearly every weekend.

 I would be eating something.
 And thinking about how full I was getting or how my stomach hurt just a little…and then I would think, well…just go throw up.
 And then I would.
 I started eating things that would be easier to un-digest.
 I preferred to eat out where I could purge in a public restroom rather than at home.
 I would pull my hair back and take my shirt off before crouching over the porcelain god.
 I blamed itchy contacts for my red eyes after going to the bathroom.
 I carried gum and breath mints everywhere.
 I was strategic.
 But I still didn’t think I had a problem.